okkaraungaung/duke-client/README.md

 > Now that you added this repo as a submodule in your repo, you can open this `README.md` in Visual Studio Code and view it as a readable document there to refer when building the APIs!

+## Grab the Flask template

+Inside this repo, there is a `template.py` that is a skeleton Flask app with the endpoints that you are going to build.
+Copy this file into your project, rename, and modify it accordingly.

 ## Hosting the Duke Client

 This repo contains the codes that power the Duke Client web app.
 Don't worry about what's inside.